-On this panel you can view the status of your Internet connection, the session duration, and the current data rates.
+On this panel, you can view the status of your Internet connection, the session duration, and current data rates.

 NOTE: Important!
 The graph shows the current receiving and transmitting speeds for the last 3 minutes.
 This is not the maximum throughput rate of your internet channel.

 To display additional information about the connection, click on 'More details'.
-For example, you can see the IP address on the external (WAN) interface of the device, the registered KeenDNS name, and the total amount of received and sent data.
+For example, you can see the IP address on the device's external (WAN) interface, the registered KeenDNS name, and the total amount of received and sent data.

-In this panel you can see the number of devices connected to your Keenetic through cable and Wi-Fi.
+In this panel, you can see the number of devices connected to your Keenetic via Ethernet and Wi-Fi.

 You can quickly turn on/off the Wi-Fi network using the switch.

-Clicking on the 'Show connection info' button will show information about this Wi-Fi network including the password and a QR code that will allow you to connect.
+Clicking on the 'Show connection info' button will show information about this Wi-Fi network, including the password and QR code that will allow you to connect.
 You will be able to copy the password, print out the information and run WPS.
 For example: